Chen-Junyao/DB-Net-Vehiclesmoke/README.md

 # __PoVSSeg Dataset__ <br>

-The PoVSSeg are randomly splited as traing set and test set, which contained 3812 and 150 images respectly.<br>
+The PoVSSeg are randomly splited as traing set and test set, which contained 3812 and 150 images respectly.
+Figure.
+1 shows the <br>
 The structure of the PoSSeg Dataset are as shown:

 .<br>